Theory and History of Ontology

 The study ends with a conclusion which sums up the results of the discussions with respect to their relevance for the issue of epistemological realism.
 Meinong's suggestion for developing a probabilistic semantics for undetermined contexts is considered to be a positive way to counterweight scepticism in scientific discourse."

-111. Sierszulska Anna, "Meinongian extensions of predicates," Logic and Logical Philosophy 14: 145-163 (2005).
+111. ———.
+2005.
+"Meinongian Extensions of Predicates."
+Logic and Logical Philosophy no. 14:145-163.

 Reprinted in: Peter Simons - Philosophy and logic in Central Europe from Bolzano to Tarski.
-Selected essays - Dordrecht, Kluwer 1992 pp. 193-225
+Selected Essays - Dordrecht, Kluwer 1992 pp. 193-225

 Translated from: Über das, was es nicht gibt: Die Meinong-Russell Kontroverse - Zeitschrift für Semiotik, 10, 1988 pp. 399-426